Lydzje/lynput/README.md

 ```

 ## Installation
-Just download the [<code>Lynput.lua</code>](https://github.com/Lydzje/lynput/releases/latest) file.
-Place it anywhere you want inside your game folder, just be careful with the path when requiring the library.
+Just download the [<code>latest release version of Lynput.lua</code>](https://github.com/Lydzje/lynput/releases/latest) and extract the contents from the zip file.
+Place the <code>Lynput.lua</code> file anywhere you want inside your game folder, just be careful with the path when requiring the library.
 Also remember that this file name starts with a capital letter.

 ## Usage
 See <code>[MANUAL](MANUAL.md)</code> for more information.